Zuehlke/getting-started-with-kubernetes/openshift/oc-ci.md

 oc new-app --name=via-app --labels='app=via-app' https://github.com/chtime/via
 ```

-📝 `oc new-app` attaches the label given above to every resource it creates.
-How can you list all of them?
+📝 Inspect the resources created by `oc new-app`.
+What is different when you don't have a prebuilt OCI image?

 - Inspect the BuildConfig:
 ```shell
 oc describe buildconfig via-app
 ```
 - Inspect the resources, particularly the Deployment and its `spec.containers.image`.
-- Note: You'd need again to manually create a route to access the service over the web:
+- Note: You again would need to manually create a route to access the service over the web:
 ```shell
 oc create route edge --service=via-app
 ```